Beyond Marketing: In Praise of Societing

 Thus, there not only remains the issue of the change of the disciplines’ dominant logic, but also one of its fields of investigation.
 A first reflection can lead researchers to drop the suffix ‘ing’ and to re-concentrate on the study of markets (Venkatesh and Penaloza, 2006).
 Indeed, Venkatesh and Penaloza (2006, p.
 137) highlight “the need to shift the disciplinary emphasis, not by disregarding the role of marketing, but by enlarging its scope to the market and in turn embedding such markets within the social and historical contexts.
 The discipline of marketing has centered over the past four decades on firm-level actions and managerial perspectives; in such an approach, either the larger context of the market was considered as given or it was assumed to be unchanged or unchangeable.
 This rather restricted approach has served and outlived its purpose and one consequence of continuing with it will result in ignoring the critical role of the broader institutional context called the market, whether it is local or global”.
 The market must thus be comprised as “a set of institutions and actors located in a physical or virtual space where marketing-related transactions and activities take place” (Venkatesh and Penaloza, 2006, p.
 136).

-But, this second reflection has a taste of ‘deja vu’ if it is poorly understood: this occurs quite simply by “broadening the concept of marketing” (Kotler and Levy, 1969) in a hidden way, by transforming it into societing.
+‘deja vu’ if it is poorly understood: this occurs quite simply by “broadening the concept of marketing” (Kotler and Levy, 1969) in a hidden way, by transforming it into societing.
 This turn would be played and the managerial perspective applied via kotlerian marketing to the market would extend now to the entire society: “the broadening movement was an effort to free the marketing paradigm from the narrow confines of commercial marketing and to show its application to a far large number of contexts in which exchange and relationship activities take place” (Kotler, 2005, p.
 114).
 This idea has no place however.
 With the word societing, it is not a question to broaden the field of application of the marketing techniques in a colonialist way applicable to all human activities, but on the contrary, to take into better account all the actions undertaken by the company agents including brands, the consumers, the marketers, the stakeholders….
 While the study of marketing techniques privileges the perspective of marketing managers, the societing approach requires attention to the perspectives of marketers, as well as consumers and other operative agents.
 In this direction, the societing approach offers consumers a major role in the play in addition to companies (Arnould and Thompson, 2005): they can, similar to companies or other agents introduce a meaning, an idea, etc. in to society.
 It is what certain consumers and other actors suggest such as Kathy Sierra, when they call it a “neo-marketing” of their wishes (see Figure 1).

 We believe that the future of the societing is promising, with significant development to come from approaches centered on elements associated with the competences of the consumer.
 Whereas knowledge marketing is only in its first steps and is not yet a stabilized notion, the concept of customer empowerment seems to be the rallying cry of today’s innovating thinkers.
 Recent experiences have clarified the difficulty that can exist for some companies in interacting with a type of consumer more qualified than ever due to the Internet: consumers today appear: more active, more participative, more resistant, more activist, more recreational, more social and community-minded than they ever have been before.
 The shared passion of certain consumers for a brand is translated through systems of group learning, bringing expertise and competences to bear; and therefore legitimate marketing provides the consumers more and more value.
 The presence of impassioned, linked and expert consumers, thus involves a rebalancing of the capacity in the relationship between the company and the consumer which societing must know to take into account.
 This will necessitate a genuine marketing revolution, and we hope for once not sully this word, as it is so often used for unimportant changes in marketing.
 Whereas, the idea of knowledge of the consumer is central to marketing, it is often considered in a restricted and manipulative manner as to know everything about the consumers in order to satisfy them, and thus secure their loyalty.
 Seldom, has the idea been proposed in marketing that the consumer has knowledge that can be interesting to the company.
 On the contrary, we believe that societing will push the company to take into account the ‘Other’, the consumer, not while leaning on him but while learning from him, his expertise, his experiences…